 Dishman Hills High School is supported by Summit's College Readiness.
 For more information about college readiness at Dishman Hills, check out college.summitps.org.
 Here you can find consolidated resources from Summit’s College Readiness Director about the path your students will take to be prepared.
 Though we will go over all of this information with your students and go on multiple college trips throughout the year, it is important that all members of the family understand that all courses, grades, and curricular activities factor into admission decisions later down the line.

-The FAFSA demonstration site is available so you can increase your own understanding of fafsa.gov and show it to students before they apply.
+The site is available so you can increase your own understanding of fafsa.gov and show it to students before they apply.
 At the FAFSA demo site, you can complete a sample FAFSA form, make corrections, or check the status of the form.
-However, when you choose "submit," the information is not actually submitted.
-The site is purely a learning tool.

 For more tips and answers to frequently asked questions, check out the financial aid toolkit